dwhiffing/fury/content/nato/nl/navy/body.md

 [**Kortenaer
 Class**](http://www.seaforces.org/marint/Netherlands-Navy/Frigate/Kortenaer-Standard-class.htm)

-This class of 10 ships were similar to the German *Bremen* class and focused primarily an ASW patrol and escort duties.
+This class of 10 ships were similar to the German *Bremen* frigates and focused primarily an ASW patrol and escort duties.
 Slightly larger than the Karel Doorman these ships carried two helicopters, but otherwise had a similar armament but older